jackfeld/sipldocker/README.md

 ---

+In most cases you would probably want to keep our home folder consistent between runs.
+This is done using the *-f {folder to use as home folder}* flag.
+If a non existing or empty folder is given, then it is initialized with some initial home folder content.

-For example, to run a container using the folder *~/sipldocker_home* as a permanent home folder run:
+For example, to run a container using the folder *~/mldock_home* as a permanent home folder run:
 ```bash
 sipldocker run ~/sipldocker_home
 ```